rtanglao/rtDOTcom/_posts/2024-10-14-p2-vancouver-safe-bicycle-crossings.md

 * Cross Main at 18th
 * Cross Main at 14th
 * Cross Fraser at 19th
+* Cross Fraser at 27th
+* Cross Fraser at 28th (29th Avenue Bikeway)
 * Cross Cambie at 14th
 * Cross Cambie at  18th
 * Cross Cambie at 20th
-* Cross Victoria at 22nd
+* Cross Victoria at 22nd (no safe crossing at Stainsbury or Porter)

 ## North / South

+* Unsafe at rush hour and weekdays since there is no light! --> Cross King Edward at Nanton (use Arbutus Greenway at busy times)
 * Cross 12th at Heather
 * Cross Kingsway at Glen
 * Cross Kingsway at Miller